 When walking through the various spaces of this farmhouse in India, one is introduced to a built representation of the different generations who have inhabited this site at various times.
 Designed by Rashmi Rathi and Vinay Rathi with their design team at VAR Architects, the farmhouse carries cultural significance for the younger generation and is a design sense to the previous generations inhabiting the place.
-The structure blends contemporary and traditional designs.
+The structure is a traditional design with added modern elements.

 "We decided to create a traditional house rather than a mere home composition, with the use of modern materials, old wood carvings, and geometric shapes in a diverse way, to symbolize strong cultural roots," explained Rashmi Rathi, co-founder and principal architect, VAR Architects.

 The house is anchored by distinct courtyards with landscape and seatings as traditional Indian homes, with a touch of modernity.
 These courtyards have different designs — one is the ‘tulsi angan’ with a handpainted on the wall and a swing to enjoy sunny mornings, and the other performs the job of bringing the outdoors in, with a garden that extends into the backyard.

 The two courtyards sit primly on either side of a central entry pathway, accessed by a wooden carved main door with brass inlays.
 It’s this space that forms the family’s personal zone, which connects them to their ancestral style of living.